-The EA is applied to classifiers within $[A]$ if the average time since its previous execution exceeds $\theta_{\text{EA}}$.
-Upon invocation, the $ts$ of each classifier is updated.
-Two parents are chosen based on their fitness via roulette wheel selection and $\lambda$ number of offspring are created via crossover with probability $\chi$ and mutation with probability $\mu$.
+The EA is applied to classifiers within $[A]$ if the average set time since its previous execution exceeds $\theta_{\text{EA}}$.
+Upon invocation, the time stamp $ts$ of each classifier is updated.
+Two parents are chosen based on their fitness via roulette wheel (or tournament) selection and $\lambda$ number of offspring are created via crossover with probability $\chi$ and mutation with probability $\mu$.
 Offspring parameters are initialised by setting the error and fitness to the parental average, and discounted by reduction parameters for error $\epsilon_R$ and fitness $F_R$.
-Offspring $exp$ and $num$ are set to one.
-If subsumption is enabled and the offspring are subsumed by either parent with sufficient accuracy ($\epsilon_j < \epsilon_0$) and experience ($exp_j > \theta_{\text{sub}}$), it is not included in $[P]$; instead the parents' $num$ is incremented.
-The resulting offspring are added to $[P]$ and the maximum (micro-classifier) population size $N$ is enforced by removing classifiers selected via roulette (or tournament) with the deletion vote.
+Offspring $exp$ and $num$ are set to 1.

+If subsumption is enabled and the offspring are subsumed by either parent with sufficient accuracy ($\epsilon_j < \epsilon_0$) and experience ($exp_j > \theta_{\text{sub}}$), it is not included in $[P]$; instead the parents' micro-classifier numerosity $num$ is incremented.
+The resulting offspring are added to $[P]$ and the maximum (micro-classifier) population size $N$ is enforced by removing classifiers selected via roulette wheel with the deletion vote.